-Investment decisions may only be transferred to asset managers who have the necessary authorisation.
-The fund management company remains responsible for fulfilling its supervisory duties and safeguards the interests of investors when transferring tasks.
-The fund management company is liable for the actions of persons to whom it has transferred tasks as for its own actions.

-- 4. The fund management company may, with the consent of the custodian bank, submit a change to the present fund contract to the supervisory authority for approval (cf. § 26). - 5.
+- for fulfilling its supervisory duties and safeguards the interests of investors when transferring tasks.
+The fund management company is liable for the actions of persons to whom it has transferred tasks as for its own actions. - 4.
+The fund management company may, with the consent of the custodian bank, submit a change to the present fund contract to the supervisory authority for approval (cf. § 26). - 5.
 The fund management company may, in accordance with the provisions set down under § 24, merge individual sub-funds with other sub-funds or with other investment funds or, in accordance with the provisions set down under § 25, dissolve them. - 6.
 The fund management company is entitled to receive the fees stipulated in §§ 18 and 19.
-It is further entitled to be exempt from any liabilities which may have arisen in the course of the proper execution of its duties, and to be reimbursed for expenses incurred in connection with such liabilities. - § 4 The custodian bank - 1.
-The custodian bank is responsible for the safekeeping of the sub-funds' assets.
+It is further entitled to be exempt from any liabilities which may have arisen in the course of the proper execution of its duties, and to be reimbursed for expenses incurred in connection with such liabilities.

+§ 4 The custodian bank

+- The custodian bank is responsible for the safekeeping of the sub-funds' assets.
 It handles the issue and redemption of units in sub-funds as well as payment transactions for the sub-funds. - 2.
 The custodian bank and its agents are subject to the duties of loyalty, due diligence and disclosure.
 They act independently and exclusively in the interests of the investors.
 They implement the organisational measures that are necessary for proper management.
-They account for the collective investment schemes they hold in safekeeping and provide information on all fees and costs charged directly or indirectly to investors and on compensation received from third parties, in particular commissions, discounts or other pecuniary advantages. - 3.
-The custodian bank is responsible for account and safekeeping account management on behalf of the subfunds, but does not have independent access to their assets. - 4.
+They account for the collective investment schemes they hold in safe-keeping and provide information on all fees and costs charged directly or indirectly to investors and on compensation received from third parties, in particular commissions, discounts or other pecuniary advantages. - The custodian bank is responsible for account and safekeeping account management on behalf of the sub-funds, but does not have independent access to their assets. - 4.
 The custodian bank ensures that, in the case of transactions relating to the assets of the sub-funds, the counter value is transferred within the usual time limit.
 It notifies the fund management company if the counter value is not remitted within the usual time limit and, where possible, requests reimbursement for the asset item concerned from the counterparty. - 5.
 The custodian bank keeps the required records and accounts in such manner that it is, at all times, able to distinguish between the assets held in safekeeping for the individual sub-funds.
-In relation to assets that cannot be taken into safekeeping the surface supervision was the fund. - ing, the custodian bank verifies ownership by the fund management company, and keeps a record thereof.
-The custodian bank may transfer the safekeeping of the - 6.
+In relation to assets that cannot be taken into safekeeping, the custodian bank verifies ownership by the fund management company, and keeps a record thereof. - 6.
 The custodian bank may transfer the safekeeping of the sub-funds' assets to third-party custodians and central securities depositories in Switzerland or abroad, provided this is in the interests of proper management.
-The custodian bank verifies and monitors that the third-party custodian or central securities depository it appoints: - a) possesses an appropriate organizational structure, financial guarantees and the specialist qualifications required given the nature and complexity of the assets entrusted to it; - b) is subject to regular external audits, thereby ensuring that it possesses the financial instruments; - c) holds the assets received from the custodian bank in safekeeping in such a manner that by means of regular portfolio comparisons they can, at all times, be clearly identified as belonging to the respective subfund; - d) complies with the provisions applicable to the custodian bank with respect to the performance of the tasks delegated to it and the avoidance of conflicts of interest.
+The custodian bank verifies and monitors that the third-party custodian or central securities depository it appoints: - a. possesses an appropriate organizational structure, financial guarantees and the specialist qualifications required given the nature and complexity of

+- the assets entrusted to it: - b. is subject to regular external audits, thereby ensuring that it possesses the financial instruments; - c. holds the assets received from the custodian bank in safekeeping in such a manner that by means of regular portfolio comparisons they can, at all times, be clearly identified as belonging to the respective sub-fund; - d. complies with the provisions applicable to the custodian bank with respect to the performance of the tasks delegated to it and the avoidance of conflicts of interest.